 Pickleball courts have five distinct areas.
 Each court comes with four service areas, two on either side of the net.
 Their dimensions are 15 feet in length and ten feet in width.
 The left and right service areas are parted by the aptly named centerline.
 This line does not bisect the entire length of the court: the middle 14 feet consist of a rectangle called the “Non-Volley Zone.”
 Naturally, the net is in the middle of this section, and rules forbid players from just standing there where they could easily return shots.

 Anyone interested in building a pickleball court should note that certain sections in tennis courts are entirely absent in this kind of playing area.
 There is no equivalent to “No Man’s Land,” as the baseline serves as the border not just for the field, but for the service areas.
 Nor are there any alleys: there is only one set of sidelines, regardless of whether there are two or four competitors on the field.

 The Required Equipment

-Knowing the standard pickleball court size is a good start, but you need more than an outline to build one.
+Knowing the standard pickleball court measurement is a good start, but you need more than an outline to build one.
 This is especially true if you intend to construct one from scratch, though converting a tennis court is no walk in the park either.
 Here are some of the resources and equipment you would need to make your pickleball dreams a reality.